Chicago Personal Injury Lawyer

 - Wrongful Death

 When gross negligence contributed to an injury or wrongful death, punitive damages may also be awarded.
-Punitive damages are meant to punish the negligent party for his or her wrong doing, and deter future negligence or intentional behavior.
+Punitive damages are meant to punish the negligent party for his or her wrongdoing, and deter future negligence or intentional behavior.
 Your Chicago personal injury lawyer can inform you about whether punitive damages may be attainable in your case.